Sports Administration - Graduate Business Certificate

 Andy Elisburg ’89, general manager and senior vice president of operations for the Miami Heat, joined the franchise in its inaugural 1988 season.
 For the past 21 years, he has been working in basketball operations, and has played an integral role in salary cap planning and basketball operations management, while overseeing the day-to-day operations at American Airlines Arena.

-Dave Gettleman ’86, former general manager of the Carolina Panthers, has been a part of six Super Bowl teams, including three winners.
+Dave Gettleman ’86, general manager of the the New York Giants, has been a part of six Super Bowl teams, including three winners.
 He was with Buffalo in 1990 and 1991, Denver in 1997 and the Giants in 2000, 2007 and 2011.
 The Broncos and the 2007 and 2011 Giants, which both won the championship.

 - Dr. Ted Abernethy, Director of Sports Administration programs.
 Over 20 years of experience